bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     0x00008000

 ### Boot the Debian installation uInitrd from the serial console
-To load specific uImage and uInitrd from uboot u-boot from the Seagate Central console boot the unit and make sure to hit a key within the first few seconds of the unit booting up to get to the u-boot prompt as per the following example
+To load the required kernel uImage and Debian installation ramdisk from u-boot issue the following commands.

     # Paste these commands in one at a time as some of them can take
     # up to 20 seconds to execute
     #